incubyte/genbi-data-engine/docs/user-guide.md

 3. The query will be loaded into the query box
 4. Click "Submit" to run the query

+You can also save visualizations along with query results:

+1. After getting query results, go to the "Visualizations" tab
+2. Click "Save Visualization" in the top-right corner
+3. Enter a name and optional description for the visualization
+4. Click "Save"

+To view saved visualizations:
+1. From the main navigation, click "Visualizations"
+2. Browse through your saved visualizations
+3. Click "View" on any visualization to see it without re-running the query

-To delete a saved query:
+To delete a saved query or visualization:
-1. From the query screen, click "Saved Queries"
+1. From the respective screen (Saved Queries or Visualizations)
-2. Find the query you want to delete
+2. Find the item you want to delete
-3. Click the delete icon (trash can)
+3. Click the menu icon (three dots) and select "Delete"
 4. Confirm the deletion

 ## Data Visualization